sterin501/56game/README.md

  "event":"play"   ---> Requesting card from one player

+ "event":"HeGotPidi" ----> At the end of card play , send info abt who got the pidi

  "event":"MatchIsDone" --> Sending end of Match details to users in room & base points

  "event":"Reconnect" --> When user reconnets to the game